mkorelov/MySimpleCalculator/README.md

 ## Features:

-Use Apple Calculator App as an inspiration
+- Use Apple Calculator App as an inspiration and to figure out logic/funcitons
+- Should only have two screens and one logic file

 Iteration 1:
 - Main Screen has a display that shows the current number, the digits 0-10, decimal point, add, minus, times, divide, equals, negative, and a clear button